General Data Protection Regulation

 Table Tennis Wales GDPR Review

 Table Tennis Wales is taking steps to review processes and procedures and has received training in this area from the GDPR Alliance.
-Further information on these will be published shortly.

 The Welsh Sports Association has worked with Geldards Solictors to develop a set of helpful videos to explain GDPR.
 You can view one of these on the following link Club Solutions